 SUMMARY

 Academic honesty requires students to generate work that is representative of their own personal abilities and original thinking.
-All students are expected to perform their academic work ethically and without recourse to plagiarism, cheating, or other dishonest behaviors.
+All students are expected to perform their academic work ethically and without plagiarism, cheating, unsanctioned use of Artifical Intelligence (AI) programs, or other dishonest behaviors.

-Plagiarism occurs when a student submits work of another as his/her own or fails to credit words, works or ideas borrowed from another source.
+Plagiarism occurs when a student submits work of another or work generated by AI as their own or fails to credit words, works or ideas borrowed from another source.
 This may be intentional or accidental.

-Cheating occurs when a student uses unauthorized notes to complete an exam, takes an examination for another student, copies answers from other students’ examinations or engages in similar conduct intended to falsely represent, or that results in falsely representing, his/her academic capabilities.
+Cheating occurs when a student uses unauthorized notes to complete an exam, takes an examination for another student, copies answers from other students’ examinations or engages in similar conduct intended to falsely represent, or that results in falsely representing, their academic capabilities.
 Students who knowingly provide material to another student for the purpose of committing (or assisting other students to commit) an offense against academic honesty are also subject to the provisions of this standard.

+Unsanctioned use of an AI program to generate ideas, answers, or content is a false representation of a student's academic capabilities.
+Instructors should provide clear expectations for their students about when such tools are acceptable and when they will be considered a form of cheating.

 STANDARD